Inclusive Leadership: Steps Your Organization Should Take to Get It Right

 Learn more about how leaders can use self-awareness and social awareness and how emotional intelligence is connected to leadership effectiveness.

 3. Reveal blind spots.

-The videos of police brutality against people of color shocked many with a harsh reality.
+The videos of police brutality against people of color have shocked many with a harsh reality.
 Before the days of cameras on our smartphones, few would have witnessed such incontrovertible proof.
-“But now, virtually everyone who sees such clips report that this new information pierces the curtain of their blind spots,” says Dunne-Moses.
+“But now, virtually everyone who sees such clips reports that this new information pierces the curtain of their blind spots,” says Dunne-Moses.

 It’s no different in your work life.
 In your daily interactions with people, when you enable yourself to be exposed to new information, you open yourself up to reinvention.

 As we note in our article, 5 Powerful Ways to Take REAL Action on DEI, senior leaders need to recognize that their organization isn’t a level playing field.
 Once you realize and take stock of your own individual weaknesses or knowledge gaps, as well as your organization’s, you’re better equipped to take action that makes opportunities accessible to all of your employees.

 Listening is a powerful tool, and when used correctly, it can help the listener discover 3 things: facts, plus underlying feelings and values.

 As a leader, you have an opportunity to practice effective listening skills in everyday conversations, whether your employees are sharing stories about family or are enlisting your help in working through a challenging assignment.